pngme/sample-android-app-react-native/README.md

 1. register a `user` in Pngme's system using an Android Onetime Worker
 2. show a [Permission Dialog Flow](.docs/permission_flow.gif) in the current Activity to request SMS permissions from the user -- by default, this _runs the first time, and only the first time_, that `go` is invoked
-3. check for new SMS messages and send them to Pngme's system every 30 minutes using an Android Periodic Worker
+3. check for new SMS messages and send them to Pngme's system every 30 minutes using an Android Background Worker

 | Field         | Description                                                                                         |
 | ------------- | --------------------------------------------------------------------------------------------------- |